 Meet Lisa Thompson

-Lisa has proudly served as Ontario’s Minister of Rural Affairs since June, 2024.
+Lisa has proudly served as Ontario’s Minister of Rural Affairs since June 2024, and was reappointed the role in March 2025.
 Since 2018, she has also served in Premier Ford’s cabinet as Minister of Agriculture, Food & Rural Affairs, Minister of Government and Consumer Services, Ontario’s Registrar General and Minister of Education.
 Additional to her parliamentary roles, Lisa was honoured to represent Ontario for nine years in the Commonwealth Women Parliamentarians—Canada Region organization, serving as chair from 2020-2023.

 Lisa has a long history of being an active and engaged citizen, working with many rural community organizations.
 She is a past Chair of the Ontario 4-H Foundation and also served as Vice-chair of Ontario Agri-Food Education Inc. (now known as Agscape).